 Built in the 19th century and completely destroyed in 2011, the Cathedral shows the extent of devastation caused by the earthquake.
 The ruin still stands in the centre of Christchurch at the so-called Cathedral Square.
 And although the sight was rather awful for us to see, there is no way past the Cathedral.
 The positive side to this is that it’s been decided the Cathedral will be rebuilt.

 Until recently, Re: START Mall was near Cathedral Square.
 This makeshift container mall was home to some cool shops and cafés.
-While researching for this article, we read that the mall was finally closed in January 2018.
+While researching for this travel guide, we read that the mall was finally closed in January 2018.
 We think it’s such a pity, because in our opinion, the place was one of the coolest in Christchurch.
 Apparently, the centre is now to be rebuilt and we hope, of course, that now instead of the mall, a really cool neighbourhood in Christchurch can flourish.

 It is just a short walk away from Cathedral Square to the banks of the River Avon.
 The river meanders through Christchurch and offers beautiful spots that makes it perfect for a short break from sightseeing.
 At the height between Hereford Street and Cashel Street, for example, there is a terrace with stairs where you can perfectly catch a few rays of sunshine.
 Further south, you get to wooden boathouses called Antigua Boat Sheds.
 Here you can rent kayaks and paddle along the river or book a boat trip.

 In commemoration of the 185 casualties from the devastating earthquake, an artist created this memorial: every single white-painted chair is in remembrance of one of the lives taken.
 Although it was 30 degrees during our visit, the sight just gives you goose bumps.
 We found it a shame, however, that the area does not receive a little more appreciation: right next to it is a huge parking lot, which is a smidge disrespectful.